vadriano/verify-access-container-deployment/README.md

 If the LMI port-forwarding isn't stable, you can also create a route using the provided `lmi-route.yaml` file (but this will open your LMI to the world).
 You will need to determine the IP address where this is listening and then point `lmi.iamlab.ibm.com` to it in your `/etc/hosts` file.

 OpenShift includes a web proxy which can route traffic to the Verify Access Reverse Proxy.
 You will need to determine the IP address where this is listening and then point `www.iamlab.ibm.com` to it in your `/etc/hosts` file.

+To allow worker containers to access configuration snapshots, you must create an LMI user that matches the `configuration read username` and `configuration read password` set during deployment of the configuration container.
+This is done under **System->Account management** in the LMI.
+The default username is `cfgsvc` and this user already exists in the LMI.
+If you use this username you will only need to set the password.

 # Backup and Restore